ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 - Client Key changing more than once over any two consecutive policy windows for a single Client, based on the Attester's view of Client identity.
 This is a Client-specific penalization event.
-A RECOMMENDED threshold for penalizing the Client based on this is one event.
+A RECOMMENDED threshold for penalizing the Client based on this is one event; a well-behaved Client will never change keys this frequently.

 - Issuer responses missing the "Sec-Token-Origin" header on a 2xx response.
 This is an Issuer-specific penalization event.
-A RECOMMENDED threshold for penalizing the Issuer based on this is ten events across all Clients.
+A RECOMMENDED threshold for penalizing the Issuer based on this is ten events across all Clients; a well-behaved Issuer will never generate such responses, but it can be useful for an Attester to have a small tolerance for errors before penalizing an Issuer entirely.

 - Anonymous Issuer Origin ID (from Issuer) collision across two Anonymous Origin IDs for a particular Client within a single policy window.
 This penalization event is applicable for both Clients and Issuers.
-A RECOMMENDED threshold for penalizing the Issuer is ten events across all Clients.
+A RECOMMENDED threshold for penalizing the Issuer is ten events across different Clients.
 A RECOMMENDED threshold for penalizing the Client is two events across multiple Issuers, or five events with a single Issuer.
+If many events are seen for a single Issuer, it is likely that the Issuer is compromised or malicious; while if such events are seen for a specific Client, it is likely that the Client is is compromised or malicious.

 Once a Client or Issuer passes the threshold for penalization, the Attester rejects future requests from that Client or for that Issuer.
 This SHOULD